 THE TAILOR

 His fingers danced spider-like around the cloth.
-A snip here, a seam there, his head held perfectly still, eyes focused on the smooth material in his hand.
+A snip here, a stitch there, head held perfectly still, eyes focused on the work.
 His touch was deft, precise; his concentration superhuman.

 The doorbell tinkled, and the Tailor looked up.
-What now, interrupting his work at this moment?
+What now, interrupting at this moment?

 He laid his heavy brass scissors onto the satin cloth resting by his left hand.
-His slender fingers, now freed from their intricate work, flexing back and forth.
+His slender fingers, now freed from their intricate work, flexed back and forth.

 The doorbell tinkled again, the notes at the same time sonorous and insistent.